amaniid/fennovegehaaste/README.md

-Code Finnish veganism promoting site.
+Code for our site promoting Finno-veganism challenge.